Introduction to social media

 Follow the 80/20 rule

-When people use social media, they’re generally looking to connect with friends and family, entertain themselves and take a bit of a break in their day.
+When people use social media, they are generally looking to connect with friends and family, entertain themselves and take a bit of a break in their day and increasingly research their next purchase.
 Because of this, social media users tend to have a limited tolerance for overt sales messages.
 If all your social media posts are sales messages, new product offers, limited time deals and so on, your followers will quickly become fatigued and will disconnect from your business over time.
 Instead of focusing on sales messages, you should aim to have only 20% of your updates actively selling something.
 For every one overt sales message, you should post four updates that aren’t directly related to making a sale.
 These other posts can be some breaking news related to your industry, a great photograph, or a bit of behind-the-scenes information that your followers might find to be interesting.
 All of the little posts that you share to simply enrich your followers’ lives will increase your brand loyalty and will also ensure that, when you do have an important sales message, your followers will be willing to listen to you.

 One of the things that people often struggle with when they’re first getting started on social media is the pressure to create something big and impressive with every single post.
 Basically, people feel like they don’t have anything to say, so they don’t say anything at all.
-However, the thing with social media is that the best content is often micro: it’s a photo of a nice moment or a cool product, it’s a quick bit of behind the scenes information that makes your followers feel like they’re in the inner circle, or a couple of sentences about something related to your industry.
+However, the thing with social media is that the best content is often micro: it’s a photo of a nice moment or a cool product, it’s a quick bit of behind the scenes information that makes your followers feel like they are in the inner circle, or a couple of sentences about something related to your industry.
 When you’re thinking about what to post on your social media accounts, try to think small; often it’s the little moments that have the biggest impact online.

 Drive traffic back to your website